jqlang/jq/docs/content/manual/manual.md

 booleans, numbers, strings, arrays, objects (JSON-speak for hashes with only string keys), and `null`.
+This section covers how to create values in jq.

 `null`, booleans, numbers, and strings are written the same way as in JSON.
 Just like everything else in jq, these simple values